 London Symphony Orchestra

-There are cushions available to rent from carts at either side of the square at just £2 each.
-Toilets are located on the lower level at the back and there’s a café too.
+Cushions are available to hire from carts at just £2 each.
+Toilets are located on the lower terrace towards the back; there’s a café in the square too.

 We’ll play on for as long as we can, but if the rain gets too heavy we’ll have to stop.
 There will be messages on the big screens and announcements made, so sit tight and we’ll keep you posted.
 We have plastic ponchos in case you’ve not got an umbrella or coat!